 While the health solutions came from personal choices, making these choices needed support.
 And I did get plenty of support.
 My parents – mother, who never let me accept defeat even when the body was crumbling under the inflammatory burden, and father, who shouldered the financial burden of a very expensive medical journey.
 My husband – who loves me for what I am and gracefully accepts the scars from diseases I had before we met.
 My doctors – who empower me by being honest with their answers.
-My friends – who fuel my intellectual pursuits and kept me motivated to learn more.
+My friends – who fuel my intellectual pursuits and inspire me to learn more.
 My students – who refine my questioning skills by asking their questions fearlessly.
-And above all, my spiritual guide and guru – who lives as the voice of conscience inside me, prompting me to be loving and compassionate in my ways, towards self and others, always.
+And above all, my spiritual guide and guru – who lives as the voice of conscience inside me, prompting me to always be loving and compassionate in my ways, towards self and others.

 Some empowering resources